sinefunc/monk-experimental/README.md

 ### ORM-less

-The skeleton comes with no ORM.
-Add it yourself!
+The skeleton comes with no ORM by default.

+However, there are sample config files in `config/` for Ohm and Sequel which has instructions on how to set them up.

 ### Sinatra-style configuration